Skip to Content

 NameRequiredTypeDescription

-car_typeTextSize of the care.
+car_sizeTextSize of the car.
 Valid values are small, medium, large and average.

 Examples Calculate Travel Road